Multi-armed bandit experiments

 Displayed results

-Amplitude Experiment does not display variant jumping while a multi-armed bandit is running.
+Amplitude Experiment doesn't display variant jumping while a multi-armed bandit is running.
 That’s because variant jumping is expected behavior in these experiments.

-The data quality card is not visible for multi-armed bandit experiments.
+The data quality card isn't visible for multi-armed bandit experiments.
 Most of the checks conducted for this display don’t make sense for this experiment type.
-You cannot make changes to the experiment that will affect traffic allocation while the experiment is running.
+You can't make changes to the experiment that affect traffic allocation while the experiment is running.

 The Bandits card is very similar to the non-cumulative exposure chart in the Monitor card, but is normalized to 100%, enabling you to easily visualize the percentage of traffic each variant is getting on that day.